 Now, verify that you have setup Magento Google Analytics properly.
 Launch your store and wait for a few minutes for the traffic data to load in your GA property.

 See the image above.
 It indicates that you have successfully configured Magento Analytics on your ecommerce store.
 Your GA is now ready to collect and track data and is ready for advanced ecommerce reporting.

 If you are using an older version of Magento platform, you may face problems in tracking the data.
 Just upgrade your Magento version to the latest release and enable Google Analytics to help you track Magento website traffic.
 There is no need to install any additional addons.

-At Cloudways, we always keep the platform updated on our Magento Hosting Platform.
+At Cloudways, we always keep the platform updated on our Magento Hosting solution.
 We also help ecommerce website owners to update Magento versions of their stores through Application Upgrade addon.
 Try out our Cloud Hosting Platform for free.

 After following this guide, I believe that you can now easily configure Google Analytics on your Magento platform.
 For additional queries, please share them in the comments section below.